Coros Apex Pro Review

 While we give you the basics, a complete list of features can be found on the Coros website.

-As much as we like and recommend this watch, when compared to the competition, a bit is lacking in the Coros ecosystem.
+As much as we like and recommend this watch when compared to the competition, a bit is lacking in the Coros ecosystem.
 Health metrics aren't as detailed and don't offer much insight.
-There are also a few tools on the Garmin models we use often and are big fans of, such as find my phone and Garmin Pay.
+There are also a few tools on the Garmin models we use often and are big fans of, such as Garmin Pay and the remote-controlled music function.

 If you're looking for a watch that'll last for your next extra-long endurance event, the Apex Pro is a great choice, especially at this price point.
 We tested it while hiking, biking, trail running, and walking in the canyons of Utah.
 Coros claims 40 hours in GPS mode (with regular sensors turned on), 100 hours in UltraMax mode, and 30 days in smartwatch mode.
 The watch charges from zero to full in under two hours (we measured ~80 minutes).